-The DeVos Graduate School has locations in Midland, Michigan and Cedar Hill, Texas.
-These locations include computer labs, lounges, and breakout rooms for student use.
+The DeVos Graduate School has a residential location on the Midland, Michigan Northwood University Campus.
+This location includes computer labs, lounges, and breakout rooms for student use.
 The University-provided computers have all of the necessary software applications that students need to complete their course work.
 Also, students may bring personal laptops and connect to the Internet through Northwood's wireless network.

-In addition to campus locations, DeVos also has satellite locations in Grand Rapids, Troy, and Lansing, Michigan; Cedar Hill, TX.
+In addition to campus locations, DeVos also has satellite locations in Lansing, Michigan; and Cedar Hill, TX.
 These locations are equipped with wireless network capabilities, meeting spaces, and breakout rooms for student use.